7-on-7 Soccer Rules

 A team may play with a minimum of five (5) and maximum of seven (7) players on the field, one of which must be a goalkeeper.

-Seven (7) players on the field must have four (4) players of one gender and three (3) players of the other gender on the field at any given time.
+Seven (7) players on the field may have no more than four (4) players of one gender identity on the field.

-Six (6) players on the field must have three (3) players of each gender on the field at any given time.
+Five (5) or Six (6) players on the field may have no more than three (3) players of one gender identity on the field.